KC-software-en/QuizMe/README.md

     OR
     + python -m pip install -r requirements.txt

+1. Populate the QuizMe database with question objects for the quizzes
+    + In CMD, after the activation of the Virtual Environment, enter `populate_the_db.bat` to run the batch file containing commands to set up your database and create a superuser.

 # Usage section
 *Instruct others on how to use your project after they’ve installed it*